cyrilis/epub-gen/README.md

     Optional.
 For advanced customizations: absolute path to a NCX toc template.
 - `customHtmlTocTemplatePath`:
     Optional.
 For advanced customizations: absolute path to a HTML toc template.
+- `includeDTDEvenInVersion3`:
+		Optional.
+Include XHTML 1.1 DTD in DOCTYPE even when the ePub version is 3.
 - `content`:
     Book Chapters content.
 It's should be an array of objects. eg. `[{title: "Chapter 1",data: "<div>..."}, {data: ""},...]`